smittytone/HT16K33-Python/docs/ht16k33segment.md

     3
 ```

-For example, to define the letter 'P', we need to set segments 0, 1, 4, 5 and 6.
-In bit form that makes 0x73, and this is the value passed into *glyph*.
+For example, to define the letter `P`, we need to set segments 0, 1, 4, 5 and 6.
+In bit form that makes `0x73`, and this is the value passed into *glyph*.

 This method returns *self*.